-Any complainant who is dissatisfied with the District's investigation report on a complaint regarding any specified federal or state educational program subject to UCP may file an appeal in writing with the CDE within 30 calendar days of receiving the District's investigation report.
+Any complainant who is dissatisfied with the district's investigation report on a complaint regarding any specified federal or state educational program subject to the UCP may file an appeal in writing with the CDE within 30 calendar days of receiving the district's investigation report.
 (5 CCR 4632)

-The appeal shall be sent to CDE with a copy of the original locally filed complaint and a copy of the District's investigation report for that complaint.
+The appeal shall be sent to CDE with a copy of the original locally filed complaint and a copy of the district's investigation report for that complaint.
 The complainant shall specify and explain the basis for the appeal, including at least one of the following: (5 CCR 4632)

-- 1. The District failed to follow its complaint procedures. - 2.
-Relative to the allegations of the complaint, the District's investigation report lacks material findings of fact necessary to reach a conclusion of law. - 3.
-The material findings of fact in the District's investigation report are not supported by substantial evidence. - 4.
-The legal conclusion in the District's investigation report is inconsistent with the law. - 5.
-In a case in which the District found noncompliance, the corrective actions fail to provide a proper remedy.
+- 1. The district failed to follow its complaint procedures. - 2.
+Relative to the allegations of the complaint, the district's investigation report lacks material findings of fact necessary to reach a conclusion of law. - 3.
+The material findings of fact in the district's investigation report are not supported by substantial evidence. - 4.
+The legal conclusion in the district's investigation report is inconsistent with the law. - 5.
+In a case in which the district found noncompliance, the corrective actions fail to provide a proper remedy.

-Upon notification by CDE that the District's investigation report has been appealed, the Superintendent or designee shall forward the following documents to CDE within 10 days of the date of notification: (5 CCR 4633)
+Upon notification by the CDE that the district's investigation report has been appealed, the Superintendent or designee shall forward the following documents to the CDE within 10 days of the date of notification: (5 CCR 4633)

 - 1. A copy of the original complaint - 2.
-A copy of the District's investigation report - 3.
-A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator - 4.
+A copy of the district's investigation report - 3.
+A copy of the investigation file, including but not limited to all notes, interviews, and documents submitted by the parties and gathered by the investigator - 4.
 A report of any action taken to resolve the complaint - 5.
-A copy of the District's uniform complaint procedures - 6.
-Other relevant information requested by CDE
+A copy of the district's uniform complaint procedures - 6.
+Other relevant information requested by the CDE

-If notified by CDE that the District's investigation report failed to address allegation(s) raised by the complaint, the District shall, within 20 days of the notification, provide CDE and the appellant with an amended investigation report that addresses the allegation(s) that were not addressed in the original investigation report.
+If notified by CDE that the district's investigation report failed to address allegation(s) raised by the complaint, the district shall, within 20 days of the notification, provide CDE and the appellant with an amended investigation report that addresses the allegation(s) that were not addressed in the original investigation report.
 The amended report shall also inform the appellant of the right to separately appeal the amended report with respect to the allegation(s) that were not addressed in the original report.
 (5 CCR 4632)

-Health and Safety Complaints in License-Exempt Preschool Programs
+Health and Safety Complaints in California State Preschool Program